Jack Holloway (ecologist)

 John Thorpe Holloway (15 November 1914 - 10 June 1977) was a New Zealand alpine explorer and forest ecologist.
 He was born in Oxford, New Zealand, on 15 November 1914.
-He was the only child of Margaret Brenda North and husband John Ernest Holloway, a vicar in the Anglican Church.
+He was the child of Margaret Brenda North and husband John Ernest Holloway, a vicar in the Anglican Church.

 Early life

 Along with his mother and father, Holloway grew up in rural New Zealand until 1916.
 His family moved for several years until finally they settled down in the city of Dunedin.
 His father then became a lecturer of botany at the University of Otago.
 Jack Holloway spent most of his childhood attending a boarding school in Oamaru.
 As a small boy, he enjoyed climbing.
 After he graduated from the Waitaki Boys' High School in Oamaru he went on to further his schooling at the University of Otago, like his father before him.
 Holloway graduated in 1937 with a Master of Science degree and honours in botany and chemistry.